aleksa0809/Business-from-scratch/README.md

-# A single page application for the Anna-Veronica online-shop
+# A single page application: setup and running

 ## Fixing previous state of project